kudarukuni/BEVR-Smart-Contract/README.md

 # BEVR-Smart-Contract
-The Smart Contract That I Developed For The BEVR System Using Solidity and Rinkeby Testnet
+The BEVR Smart Contract on Ethereum Blockchain